 SEC 11.
-Advisory Panel or Board.
-The Secretary of Health shall form an advisory panel or board in the Department of Health which shall assist him in:
+Advisory Panel or Board. - The Secretary of Health shall form an advisory panel or board in the Department of Health which shall assist him in:

-- (a) Supervising the private sector in the human organ and tissue procurement activities provided for in this Act; - (b) Conducting a program of public information to inform the public of the need for human organ and tissue donations; - (c) Providing technical assistance to human organ and tissue procurement organizations established in accordance with this Act; - (d) The preparation of an annual report to be submitted to Congress on the status of human organ and tissue donation and coordination services, including an analysis of the efficiency and effectiveness of the procurement and allocation of human organs and tissues, a description of problems encountered in the procurement and allocation of human organs and tissues, and clinical and scientific status of human organ and tissue transplantation; - SEC 12.
-Task Force.
-Within two (2) months from the effectivity of this Act, the Secretary of Health shall establish a Task Force on Human Organs and Tissue Procurement and Transplantation (hereinafter referred to as the Task Force).
+- (a) Supervising the private sector in the human organ and tissue donation and transplantation activities provided for in this Act; - (b) Conducting a program of public information to inform the public of the need for human organ and tissue donations; - (c) Providing technical assistance to human organ and tissue transplantation coordinating offices established in accordance with this Act; - (d) The preparation of an annual report to be submitted to Congress on the status of human organ and tissue donation and coordination services, including an analysis of the efficiency and effectiveness of the donation and allocation of human organs and tissues, a description of problems encountered in the donation and allocation of human organs and tissues, and clinical and scientific status of human organ and tissue transplantation;

+SEC 12.
+Task Force. - Within two (2) months from the effectivity of this Act, the Secretary of Health shall establish a Task Force on Human Organs and Tissue Donation and Transplantation (hereinafter referred to as the Task Force).

 SEC 13.
-Composition/Appointment and Business.
+Composition/Appointment and Business. -

-- (a) The Task Force shall be composed of the following: - (1) Five (5) physicians or scientist who are eminent the various medical and scientific specialties related to human organ and tissue transplantation; - (2) One (1) person who is not a physician or a scientist and who represent the field of human organ and tissue procurement; - (3) Three (3) individuals who are not physicians and who as a group have expertise in the fields of law, theology, ethics, health care financing and social and behavioral sciences; - (4) Two (2) individuals who are not physicians or scientists and who are members of the general public. - (b) The members of the Task Force shall be appointed by the President which need not be submitted for confirmation by the Commission on Appointments; - (c) No individual who is a full-time officer or employee of the Philippine Government may be appointed by the Task Force.
-A vacancy in the Task Force shall be in the manner in which the original appointment; - (d) The members shall be appointed for the life of the Task Force; - (e) The Task Force shall elect its Chairman from among its members; - (f) One -half plus one of the members of the Task Force shall constitute a quorum to do business, but may hold hearings; - (g) The Task Force, shall hold its first meeting on the date specified by the Secretary of Health which shall not be later than thirty (30) days from the establishment of the Task Force.
-Thereafter, the Task Force shall
+(a) The Task Force shall be composed of the following:

+- Five (5) physicians or scientist who are eminent in various medical and scientific specialties related to human organ and tissue transplantation; - (2) One (1) person who is not a physician or a scientist and who represent the field of human organ and tissue donation;

+- (3) Three (3) individuals who are not physicians and who as a group have expertise in the fields of law, theology, ethics, health care financing and social and behavioral sciences; - (4) Two (2) individuals who are not physicians or scientists and who are members of the general public. - (b) The members of the Task Force shall be appointed by the President which need not be submitted for confirmation by the Commission on Appointments; - (c) No individual who is a full-time officer or employee of the Philippine Government may be appointed by the Task Force.
+A vacancy in the Task Force shall be filled in the manner of an original appointment, as provided for in this Act; - (d) The members shall be appointed for the life of the Task Force; - (e) The Task Force shall elect its Chairman from among its members; - (f) One -half plus one of the members of the Task Force shall constitute a quorum to do business, but may hold hearings; - (g) The Task Force shall hold its first meeting on the date specified by the Secretary of Health which shall not be later than thirty (30) days from the establishment of the Task Force.
+Thereafter, the Task Force shall meet at the call of the Chairman or a majority of its members but shall meet at least twelve (12) times during the lifetime of the Task Force. - (h) The Secretary of Health shall provide the Task Force with administrative and support services as the Task Force may require to carry out effectively its duties.

-- meet at the call of the Chairman or a majority of its members but shall meet at least twelve (12) times during the lifetime of the Task Force. - (h) The Secretary of Health shall provide the Task Force with administrative and support services as the Force may require to carry out effectively its duties. - SEC 14.
-Honorarium.
-The members of the Task Force shall receive honorarium in such amount the President of the Philippines shall determine for each meeting of the Force actually attended by them, but in no case shall honorarium exceed the sum of Twenty Four Thousand Pesos (P24,000.00) for each member for the whole life of the Task Force.
+SEC 14.
+Honorarium. - The members of the Task Force shall receive honorarium in such amount as the President of the Philippines shall determine for each meeting actually attended by each member of the Task Force, but in no case shall the honorarium exceed the sum of Twenty Four Thousand Pesos (P24,000.00) for each member for the whole life of the Task Force.

 SEC 15.
-Functions.
-The Task Force shall perform the following functions:
+Functions. - The Task Force shall perform the following functions: